simopt-admin/simopt/README.md

 SimOpt is a testbed of simulation-optimization problems and solvers.
 Its purpose is to encourage the development and constructive comparison of simulation-optimization (SO) solvers (algorithms).
 We are particularly interested in the finite-time performance of solvers, rather than the asymptotic results that one often finds in related literature.

-The most-up-to-date publication about this library is [Eckman et al. (2021)](https://eckman.engr.tamu.edu/wp-content/uploads/sites/233/2022/01/SimOpt-software-paper.pdf).

 For the purposes of this project, we define simulation as a very general technique for estimating statistical measures of complex systems.
 A system is modeled as if the probability distributions of the underlying random variables were known.
 Realizations of these random variables are then drawn randomly from these distributions.
 Each replication gives one observation of the system response, i.e., an evaluation of the objective function or stochastic constraints.
 By simulating a system in this fashion for multiple replications and aggregating the responses, one can compute statistics and use them for evaluation and design.

 Several papers have discussed the development of SimOpt and experiments run on the testbed:
+* [Eckman et al. (2023)](https://pubsonline.informs.org/doi/10.1287/ijoc.2023.1273) is the most up-to-date publication about SimOpt and describes the code architecture and how users can interact with the library.
+* [Eckman et al. (2023)](https://pubsonline.informs.org/doi/10.1287/ijoc.2022.1261) introduces the design of experiments for comparing solvers; this design has been implemented in the latest Python version of SimOpt.
+For detailed description of the terminology used in the library, e.g., factors, macroreplications, post-processing, solvability plots, etc., see this paper.
+* [Eckman et al. (2019)](https://www.informs-sim.org/wsc19papers/374.pdf) describes in detail changes to the architecture of the MATLAB version of SimOpt and the control of random number streams.
+* [Dong et al. (2017)](https://www.informs-sim.org/wsc17papers/includes/files/179.pdf) conducts an experimental comparison of several solvers in SimOpt and analyzes their relative performance.
+* [Pasupathy and Henderson (2011)](https://www.informs-sim.org/wsc11papers/363.pdf) describes an earlier interface for MATLAB implementations of problems and solvers.
 * [Pasupathy and Henderson (2006)](https://www.informs-sim.org/wsc06papers/028.pdf) explains the original motivation for the testbed.
-* [Pasupathy and Henderson (2011)](https://www.informs-sim.org/wsc11papers/363.pdf) describes an earlier interface for MATLAB implementations of problems and solvers.
-* [Dong et al. (2017)](https://www.informs-sim.org/wsc17papers/includes/files/179.pdf) conducts an experimental comparison of several solvers in SimOpt and analyzes their relative performance.
-* [Eckman et al. (2019)](https://www.informs-sim.org/wsc19papers/374.pdf) describes in detail changes to the architecture of the MATLAB version of SimOpt and the control of random number streams.
-* [Eckman et al. (2021)](https://eckman.engr.tamu.edu/wp-content/uploads/sites/233/2021/09/SimOpt-metrics-paper.pdf) introduces the design of experiments for comparing solvers; this design has been implemented in the latest Python version of SimOpt.
-For detailed description of the terminology used in the library, e.g., factors, macroreplications, post-processing, solvability plots, etc., see this paper.

 ## Code